 Before I know it, my energy is sapped.
 The chance of me getting any meaningful work done is as slim as that fucking guy across the road who is really into fitness and makes me feel bad about how I’m not.
 Anyway, I digress…

 It’s Not About Routines

 I thought for a long time my occasional forays into procrastination filled days were a fundamental problem with my mind.

-I read articles, saw people exclaim I must have ADHD, I listened to podcasts and I wondered why I’m such a terrible person.
+I read articles, saw people exclaim I must have ADHD (although I think I probably have a touch of it), I listened to podcasts and I wondered why I’m such a terrible person.
 Why can’t I get as much shit done as that super-productive developer I see on Twitter always knocking stuff out?
 Why am I feeling like I have to keep treading water just to keep my clients/boss happy?
 I’ve tried every fucking morning routine going and I’m still feeling like a dick.

 Only when we have learned about the weaknesses of our own procrastination can we kick the shit out of it.
 You can’t beat an opponent without knowing it intimately.
 We’ll get to know your procrastination intimately, and just when it begins to trust you we’ll take it out back like a loyal aged dog and pop it right in the back of the head.

 Let’s start reducing the time you spend on screens.
 To do that, let’s remove anything from your phone that doesn’t provide real value to you in your real life.
 This should include (all may not apply to you specifically of course):